 3. Hike Diamond Head

 If you are renting a car, it’s really easy to do this Diamond Head hike on your own.
 It’s not a long hike, but it includes a rocky staircase and a dark 200-foot tunnel.
+It’s one of the best kid-friendly hikes on Oahu.

-Once you get to the crater summit, you’ll get an amazing 360 degree panoramic view at the summit.
+Once you get to the crater summit, you’ll get an amazing 360-degree panoramic view at the summit.

 Book your Diamond Head Hiking Tour